Western College Alliance for Medical Laboratory Science (WCAMLS)

 Notice of Acceptance

-Applicants will be notified of admission status in December of the calendar year prior to the summer practicum.
+Applicants will be notified of admission status in December of the calendar year prior to the final year of study.

 All students who are admitted to the UND WCAMLS program must also be able to be admitted to UND.

-Applicants are encourage to complete UND application materials in December or January prior to the start of the summer practicum.
+Applicants are encourage to complete UND application materials in December or January prior to the start of the final year of study.

 Missing Prerequisite Course